MuskKat/Simplii/README.md

 ### Future Enhancements:

-- [ ] Make collaborative tasks: adding other users to your task
 - [ ] Adding a chatbox assistant for some features
 - [ ] Slack/ Discord Reminders or Subscription
 - [ ] Add date tracking for sub-tasks